alkacon/opencms-core/webapp/update/readme.txt

 IMPORTANT: Before using this upgrade wizard, make sure you have a full backup of your OpenCms installation and database.

+IMPORTANT: If you are using the Alkacon OCEE modules with your OpenCms installation, you MUST make sure the Alkacon OCEE version is compatible with OpenCms 7.5.3 BEFORE you run this upgrade wizard!
+Alkacon OCEE version 2.1.3 or newer is required for OpenCms 7.5.3.
+If you have an older version of Alkacon OCEE installed, you need to update the Alkacon OCEE modules first.

 Follow the following steps to update from OpenCms 6.x/7.x to OpenCms 7.5.3:

 1. Shutdown your OpenCms servlet container